 Her book HOUSE OF HARMONY - The Philosophy of Home Living, (Kedros 2003) became a national best-seller in Greece.

 In 2009, at the dawn of the Greek Economic Crisis, I experienced a major turning point in my life.
 Both my parents passed away in a period of 60 days.
 I co-inherited a historic residence in Athens, with no extra funds and a big, cluttered mess.

 A 'great de-clutter odyssey' followed, where she had to navigate her boat, through the devastated economic waters of Greece, to save her finances, the family's residence and its collection.
 To sell all things -and be free of the matter, was out of the question.
 Real estate had just plunged.
 So there was only one way to go- she had to sail straight through it.

-With the support of her sister Alkistis, Matina archived and sorted out the family heirlooms & valuable artefacts in the home.
+With the support of her daughter and her sister Alkistis, Matina archived and sorted out the family heirlooms & valuable artefacts in the home.
 Then, she managed the renovation of the residence and curated its collection- which included Hellenic antiquities, Byzantine art and Coptic textiles, Orientalist paintings, original works by Lord Byron and many other artefacts.
 Today this is known as the Agio Collection.

 Your inheritance is as small or as large as you want it to be.
 You can feel very poor in saying that you received nothing but pain - or feel very rich and say "I took the challenge and transformed my pain into giving".